 Is Atrantil Supported by a Money-Back Guarantee?

-You must provide a copy of the product receipt from the official website along with a card or piece of paper that has your full name and mailing address clearly printed on it.
+You must provide a copy of the product receipt from the official website along with a card or piece of paper that has your full name and mailing address printed on it.

 There is only one refund request honored per customer.
 The refund amount is for the item purchase price and does not include shipping fees.
-The money back guarantee is not valid on samples. you should allow 3 to 4 weeks for your refund request to be processed and funds to be credited to your original form of payment.
+The money-back-guarantee is not valid on samples.
+You should allow 3 to 4 weeks for your refund request to be processed and funds to be credited to your original form of payment.